noah-schechter/detect-images-CS106S/README.md

 - Use `a.includes(b)` to check whether `b` is in array `a`.

 ### 2. Implement `scanImages(dir)`
-`isHarmful()` takes in a directory name, `dir`, and returns an array of files in the images list that we know to be harmful.
+`isHarmful()` takes in a directory name, `dir`, and returns an array of filepaths of images in the list that we know to be harmful.
 Returns an empty array if none are detected.

 Implementation notes:
 - Get the full path of a file by appending the directory (`dir`) to the filename.